jhfnetboy/2025-Cursor-hackthon/leaving-world-app/README.md

-# 🌹 Leaving the World with Love and Happiness
+# 💖 Love's Legacy

-A compassionate digital time capsule application for people who wish to leave behind messages of love, cherished memories, and heartfelt voice recordings for their loved ones.
+A compassionate digital legacy application for preserving messages of love, cherished memories, and heartfelt voice recordings for loved ones and future generations.

 ## ✨ Features